Manfred von Ardenne: Return to (East) Germany

 After Ardenne's arrival in the Deutsche Demokratische Republik (DDR), he became "Professor für elektrotechnische Sonderprobleme der Kerntechnik" (Professor of electrotechnical special problems of Nuclear Technology) at the Technische Hochschule Dresden.
 He also founded his research institute, "Forschungsinstitut Manfred von Ardenne", in Dresden, which with over 500 employees became a unique institution in East Germany as a leading research institute that was privately run.
 However it collapsed with substantial debts after German reunification in 1991 and re-emerged as Von Ardenne Anlagentechnik GmbH.
 Ardenne twice won the GDR's National Prize.

 In 1957, Ardenne became a member of the "Forschungsrat" of the DDR.
 In that year, he developed an endoradiosonde for medical diagnostics.
 In 1958, he was awarded the "Nationalpreis" of the DDR; the same year he became a member of the "Friedensrat".
 In 1959, he received a patent for the electron-beam furnace he developed.
 In 1961, he was selected a chairman of the "Internationale Gesellschaft für medizinische Elektronik und biomedizinische Technik".
 From the 1960s, he expanded his medical research and became well known for his oxygen multi-step therapy and cancer multi-step therapy.

 In 1963, Ardenne became president of the "Kulturbund" of the DDR.
 During the period 1963 to 1989, he was a delegate to the "Volkskammer" of the DDR, as well as a member of the "Kulturbund-Fraktion".

 After the creation of the Dresden-Hamburg city partnership (1987), Ardenne became an honorary citizen of Dresden in September 1989.

 At the time of his death on 26 May 1997, Ardenne held around 600 patents.

 In 2002 the German "Europäische Forschungsgesellschaft Dünne Schichten" ("European Thin-Film Research Society") named an annual prize in von Ardenne's honor.

-Personal
+Personal life

 In 1937, Ardenne married Bettina Bergengruen; they had four children.